 Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

-The R&D tax credit is one of the most lucrative tax incentives today.
+The startup R&D tax credit is one of the most lucrative tax incentives today.
 For the past forty years, it’s been helping businesses save hundreds of thousands of dollars in tax payments, and it can help yours most likely.

 Sound interesting?